Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: Client-Centric v.s. Server-Centric

 The corollary follows when one substitutes this lower bound of $\Pr[B]$ with that used in the proof of Corollary~\ref{cor:security_ddp} and follows the remainder of that proof. \end{proof}

-To visualize the difference between the bounds presented in Corollary~\ref{cor:security_ddp} and~\ref{cor:security_ddp_server}, we once again refer to the practical example discussed earlier (\cref{sec:design_security}).
-In the case of \texttt{Server-Centric}, we set $n_{max}$ to $10^9$, which we consider to be the physical limit for the number of devices in the real world.
-Figure~\ref{fig:cor_2_cmp} illustrates the variation in their privacy cost, demonstrating a slight increase in cost across all evaluated scenarios.
-For instance, in the case of dealing with a population of size $2 \times 10^5$ when employing the same noise multiplier during training on FEMNIST, \texttt{Client-Centric} ensures a privacy cost of $\epsilon=1.8$, whereas \texttt{Server-Centric} results in a higher cost of $\epsilon=2.3$.
+To visualize the difference between the bounds presented in Corollary~\ref{cor:security_ddp} and~\ref{cor:security_ddp_server}, we refer to the example discussed in~\cref{sec:design_security}.
+We set $n_{max}$ to $10^9$ for \texttt{Server-Centric}, which we consider to be the physical limit for the number of devices in the world.
+Figure~\ref{fig:cor_2_cmp} illustrates the gap in their privacy cost, demonstrating a slight disadvantage of \texttt{Server-Centric} across all scenarios.
+For instance, in the case of dealing with a population of size $2 \times 10^5$ when employing the same noise multiplier during training on FEMNIST, \texttt{Client-Centric} achieves $\epsilon=1.8$, whereas \texttt{Server-Centric} results in a higher cost of $\epsilon=2.3$.